 Alternatively, after the 5GC NF checks the authorization info of both UEs in step #5, if both UEs grant authorization which is however restricted in a certain area, the 5GC NF sends the Namf_Location_ProvideLocationInfo Request to the AMF directly rather than through the UDM.
 Then the AMF responds the Namf_Location_ProvideLocationInfo Response to the 5GC NF directly rather than through the UDM.

-Editor's Note: The need for privacy profile with area granularity is FFS.

-Editor's Note: Whether and how to notify the UE and/or acquire privacy verification from the UE is FFS.
+NOTE: The area granularity could be detailed in the UE privacy profile for SL positioning in UE subscription.

 6.2.3 Evaluation

 This solution addresses the second requirement “The 5G Ranging/SL positioning system shall be able to support the authorization of a network function for triggering Ranging/Sidelink Positioning services and obtaining the location information” in KI#2.

-On top of the existing authorization of the 5GC NF on service level, the authorization in this solution is further perform on specific UE level, which ensures the privacy of all involved UEs in a service, as Ranging/SL Positioning services per se request UE location information which is privacy sensitive.
+On top of the existing authorization of the 5GC NF on service level, the authorization in this solution is further performed on specific UE level, which ensures the privacy of all involved UEs in a service, as Ranging/SL Positioning services request UE location information which is privacy sensitive.

 This solution does no assume the availability of the architecture supporting location based services, and relies on the requesting 5GC NF itself to check with the UDM for the authorization information of the involved UEs.
 Therefore, only the requesting 5GC NF is impacted in this solution, which is anyway impacted by the requirement of triggering the SL Positioning services.